-Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle 00 11 CORE Multiple, see guidance Multiple indicators PUBLIC Internally managed assets 1 For each intern decisions? nally managed asset cla ass, does your org anisation incorp orate ESG facto ors into your investr nent orporate ESG fac estment decision No, we do not incor rs into our investme (I) Private eq uity ۲ 0 (J) Real estat te ۲ 0 Social Outcol funds suppor enable the G commission v expert social and only pay outcomes de provides the project mana necessary to succeeds.
-Als are a small a her contains Bridges mes Funds.
-These t contracts that overnment to vital services from sector providers - for successful livered.
-Bridges working capital and gement support ensure the contract so included in other mount of multi- nvestment vehicles. ۲ O
+Indicator Type of indicator Dependent on Gateway to Disclosure Subsection PRI Principle 00 11 CORE Multiple, see guidance Multiple indicators PUBLIC Internally managed assets 1

+For each internally managed asset class, does your organisation incorporate ESG factors, to some extent, into your investment decisions?

+(1) Yes, we incorporate ESG factors into our investment decisions (2) No, we do not incorporate ESG factors into our investment decisions (I) Private equity ۲ o (J) Real estate ۲ 0 (V) Other: Other contains Bridges Social Outcomes Funds.
+These funds support contracts that enable the Government to commission vital services from expert social sector providers - and only pay for successful outcomes delivered.
+Bridges provides the working capital and project management support necessary to ensure the contract succeeds.
+Also included in other are a small amount of multi- strategy co-investment vehicles. ۲ O